deliberatedesign/frontend-tricks/attention-to-detail.md

 **Wait, slow down.** Personally, when I finish coding locally - I create my Pull Request and I immediately start reviewing my own Pull Request *before* I ask any reviewers to take a look.
 Why?
 Why would I review my own PR, when I just coded it and it looked great locally?
 I can tell you, it might seem silly, but the code that you see in your local IDE (Atom, VSCode, etc) - looks completely different than viewing the code in a pull request.
 It's a different perspective - you will see things you didn't see before.

-I review my Pull Requests the exact same as when I review any of yours.
-I go line by line with a careful eye, looking for syntax errors and things that can be done better; nit-picking the same way I nit-pick for your code.
+I review my own pull requests the exact same as when I review any of yours.
+I go line by line with a careful eye, looking for syntax errors and things that can be done better; nit-picking the same way I nit-pick yours.
 I make notes, I go through and make the changes locally everytime I see something that needs changed.
 Then, I push back up, and view my Pull Request again.
 I continue until I cannot find any more errors. **Then**, I request reviewers.

 The difference at this point is that now I am 100% confident in my code.
 I've caught those "silly" errors.
 Now when a reviewer comments on my code suggesting changes they could only be for one of two reasons -